Disputes Guide

 Find a list of your Disputes under the Payments > Disputes menu.

-Create a dispute record by clicking New Dispute.
-You will be prompted to provide the following data points:
+Alternatively, from the Disputes List View, create a dispute record by clicking New Dispute.
+In either case, you will be prompted to provide the following data points:

 • Dispute Type: specify whether the dispute is an Alert or a Chargeback